-Chocolate barks are so easy to make, and every year I’m freshly amazed that so little effort produces such a delicious result.
+Chocolate bark recipes are some of the easiest out there, and every year I’m freshly amazed that so little effort produces such a delicious result.
 You can’t really go wrong with this simple project, as long as you use good quality ingredients.
 Barks are quicker to make, keep longer, and ship better than cookies.
 I think they are a holiday no-brainer.
 This one involves dark roasted almonds encased in creamy white chocolate and then dusted with sea salt.
 What sets this bark apart is the extra deep roasted almonds.
 They will be quite brown and when you bite into them they are extra crisp and super flavorful.
 I first discovered these almonds at a cozy Italian restaurant my husband and I used to go to when we were looking for a little romance… it was so many years ago I can’t even remember the name.
 They set out little bowls of these nuts on the table the minute you arrived.
 They were just plain almonds, no salt or oil added, but they were roasted to a dark rich brown, and they were addictive.

 When you embed these almonds in good quality white chocolate and shower it with a little sea salt, you won’t know what to do with yourself.
 Do what I did and give some of it away, it makes a distinctive gift for the holidays.

 - 1 cup whole raw almonds skin on

 - 20 oz white chocolate chips or any good white chocolate chopped in pieces

 - sea salt ground fairly fine

 - Preheat oven to 350F

 - Put the nuts on a baking sheet in a 350 degree oven for about 20 minutes.
 Give the pan a shake from time to time, and watch carefully for the last 5 minutes.
 You want the almonds to get dark roasted, but not burnt.
 Set the pan aside to let the nuts cool on the pan.

 - Line a baking sheet with a silpat mat, parchment paper, or non stick foil.